What Is Inflation?

 REtipster does not provide tax, investment, or financial advice.
 Always seek the help of a licensed financial professional before taking action.

-Inflation is the rate at which prices of goods and services increase over time.
+Inflation is the rate at which prices of goods and services increase over a period of time.

-Generally, inflation is expressed as a percentage amount, which compares how costly commodities are to a previous index.
-Economists calculate inflation in reference to this index (e.g., Consumer Price Index), which uses a predetermined combination of goods and services and how their prices change over time.
+Inflation is often expressed as a percentage, which compares how expensive certain commodities are today compared to how expensive they were in a previous period.
+Economists calculate inflation in reference to the Consumer Price Index, which uses a predetermined combination of goods and services and how their prices change over time.

-Runaway inflation in an economy is a cause of concern for businesses and consumers alike.
-Since inflation erodes the ability of consumers to spend, it can eventually lead to slower business growth.
-In addition, it could have adverse effects on banking and investments.
+Runaway inflation in an economy is a big concern for businesses and consumers alike.
+Since inflation erodes the ability of consumers to spend, it can eventually lead to slower business growth and it could have a negative impact on investments.

 What Causes Inflation?

-Many factors bring about inflation, but these causes mainly revolve around a pair of causes, namely:
+While there are many factors that can bring about inflation, they usually revolve around a pair of causes, namely:

 This policy encourages business expansion and job generation.
 The rising employment, in turn, opens the possibility of an increase in demand for goods and services, which may lead to inflation.
 Higher wages and their boost on consumers’ purchasing power can also significantly increase the money supply, which devalues the existing cash in circulation.